ewa/thoughts/COVID-19-0.md

 1. Sort of.
 CFR is an aggregate, retrospective statistic about the infections and deaths that have happened to date.
 Since any given person who gets infected may be in a very different situation than the previous infected people who went into the CFR, the new person might have a correspondingly different personal prognosis.
 But it's probably an OK first approximation for the population as a whole.

-2."WHO Director-General's opening remarks at the media briefing on COVID-19 - 3 March 2020" Mar.
+2. "WHO Director-General's opening remarks at the media briefing on COVID-19 - 3 March 2020" Mar.
 03 2020, available at 	     https://www.who.int/dg/speeches/detail/who-director-general-s-opening-remarks-at-the-media-briefing-on-covid-19---3-march-2020

 3. Porcheddu, R., C. Serra, D. Kelvin, N. Kelvin, and S. Rubino.
 “Similarity in Case Fatality Rates (CFR) of COVID-19/SARS-COV-2 in Italy and China”.
 The Journal of Infection in Developing Countries, Vol. 14, no. 02, Feb.
 2020, pp. 125-8, doi:10.3855/jidc.12600.